chatsdude/Projects/README.md

 # FitKI
 - Built a personalized AI based fitness coach application that provides instant feedback on exercise form and gauges its efficiency
 - Helps users attain their fitness objectives and tracks their workout regime
-- Provides visual analytics for users to keep track of their progress
+- Deployed REST API endpoints on a cloud server to provide visual analytics to the users to keep track of their progress

 - ## 💻 Tech Stack